lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 It is a simple design that covers immense ground.
 A LiveView marries a small Javascript library, a WebSocket and a server-side Actor that holds state.
 This allows us to leverage the runtime's immense capabilities with managing state and operating concurrently.
 We retain near-realtime latency.
 It spares us from maintaining layers of API and building out a full-fledged frontend app in some other framework.

 This is time to market.
 This is good beating out perfect.
 This is velocity and shipping.
 Keep It Simple Stupid.
 This is doing less.
 Leveraging a powerful runtime and well-designed frameworks.
+This is healthy abstraction.

 But the devil is in the details right?
 It is not for offline-first.
 It is not for super-intense interactivity.